Skip to Content

 In the summer you’ll enjoy the amazing colors of the Bow River, and in the winter, Morant’s Curve becomes a winter wonderland that’s even more photogenic!
 So, no matter what season you visit, add Morant’s Curve to your Banff Instagram bucket list!

-7. Lake Louise
+8. Lake Louise

-Lake Louise is without a doubt one of the must-see destinations in Canada.
-And luckily for you, it’s on your route between Calgary and Revelstoke.
-Spend at least a few hours here, ideally a night if your itinerary allows.
 Of course, the famed lake is here but there is also a small village as well as the Lake Louise Ski Resort which is a must-do activity in the winter months.
 This ski resort is huge with so many runs, both on the front side and backside of the mountain.

 On the other hand, if you do this road trip during the summer, you just must hike to the Lake Agnes Tea House!
-This popular trail is a 7 km round-trip and will take most people 3 hours to complete.
-It’s rated as moderate due to the steep elevation gain of 400 meters, so a reasonable level of fitness is advised!
-The views along the way of Lake Louise are astounding but the best part of this hike is the historic Tea House, which was built way back in 1901.
-Refuel here with tea, coffee, sandwiches, and other baked goods.
-As mentioned, the Tea House is only open in the summer, from June to September.
+This popular trail is a 7-kilometer (4.3 mi) round-trip and will take most people 3 hours to complete.
+It’s rated as moderate due to the steep elevation gain of 400 meters (1,313 feet), so a reasonable level of fitness is advised!

-Some other awesome activities available in Lake Louise in the summer are going kayaking on the lake, hiking the lakefront trail, and cycling one of the many biking trails in the area!
-These are just a few of the best things to do in Lake Louise.
+Some other awesome activities available in Lake Louise in the summer are going canoeing on the lake, hiking the lakefront trail, and cycling one of the many biking trails in the area!
+Of course, taking the Lake Louise Gondola is one of the most popular attractions, and gives stunning views of Lake Louise and the nearby Victoria Glacier.
+I recommend purchasing your gondola tickets in advance, as we all know how busy Lake Louise can get!

 As for food in Lake Louise, you must visit The Station which is a restaurant within a historic train museum.
 Another recommendation is to splurge at the luxurious Fairview Bar and Restaurant within the Fairmont Lake Louise.
 These are just some of the delicious restaurants in Lake Louise that you can choose from.